fdemirciler/AI-invoice-processing/README.md

   worker crashes.
 We also send light “heartbeats” during long stages so you can observe progress.
 - Tiered OCR: Tries a PDF text layer first (PyPDF) and skips OCR if quality is sufficient; otherwise uses synchronous Vision for short scans (≤ OCR_SYNC_MAX_PAGES) and falls back to asynchronous Vision for larger PDFs.
+ - Preprocessing before LLM: A lightweight preprocessor filters irrelevant pages and lines (EN+NL keywords, dates, amounts) and clamps the final text to PREPROC_MAX_CHARS (default 20k).
+This typically reduces tokens by 50–80% which speeds up LLM inference and lowers cost without hurting accuracy.

 ## Local Development